NOT ‘Euthanasia’: A Cover-Up & A Coerced Termination Under False Pretences

 Her next, escalated efforts were her kill shot: (Readers, remember, I'm a journalist of 40 years' experience.
 My ability to quote with precision has never been questioned.)

 “He’s not coming back, Jordan.
 He will never be the dog you knew.
 He will become increasingly unrecognisable.
-He will stop recongnising you at all, and it will break your heart even more than now.
+He will stop recognising you at all, and it will break your heart even more than now.
 This is the best time.
 Do it while he still recognises you, before he becomes fully vacant and stops recognising you at all.
 And it would be cruel to him to let him get to that stage.”

 Yep.
 There it was.
 She finally got me.
 The kill shot.
-The thought that I would have beside me a little dog that no longer recognised me.
+The thought that I would have beside me a little dog who no longer recognised me.
 Whose consciousness was ebbing away anyway.
 Who it would be “cruel” to let him “get to that stage”.

 While I Was Paralysed With Grief, 'Steffi the Vet' Was Brimming with A Strange, Heady Energy & Urgency